There are 3 types of non-working aspirants:

 Once you are done with syllabus; start giving weekly 3 Mocks. (you can do that even now if your syllabus isn’t completed).
 Take as many mocks as you can.

-You can even opt for iQuanta iCAT Mock test series, which will start around August.
+You can even opt for iQuanta iCAT Mock test series, which has already started.

 Followed by Mock, analyse the paper, with your weak areas and then focus on your weak areas accordingly.